Kingston Speedway: Overview

-In 1951 Rod Cutway organized a group of racing enthusiasts and roughed-out a version of a three-eighths-mile racetrack on his father-in-law’s land.
+In 1951 Rod Cutway organized a group of racing enthusiasts and roughed-out a version of a three-eighths-mile racetrack on his father-in-law's land.
 Final construction took place in the spring of 1952 with Tony Blake claiming the first official feature win on June 28, 1952.
 Blake went on to capture six track championships.

 Lawrence Craven began a decade long stretch promoting the facility in 1955, during which he added banking and shortened the track to a quarter-mile.
 Multi-time track champion Fred Gibson then took over operations along with his brother Bud.
 In 1967, Bud Gibson bought out his brother and also announced jointly with the Watertown Speedway a rule change to allow overhead valve V8 engines and to increase engine displacement from 250 to 310 cubic inches.

-The facility continued operations with several other promoters, including Fred Gibson's return from 1971-1973, closing after the 1976 season when the property was sold to a neighboring limestone quarry.
+The facility continued operations with several other promoters, including Fred Gibson's return from 1971 to 1973, closing after the 1976 season when the property was sold to a neighboring limestone quarry.